 National Living Wage

-From 1st April 2023 the National Living Wage (NLW) will rise to £10.42 per hour, an increase of 92p or 9.7%.
+From 1st April 2024 the National Living Wage (NLW) will rise to £11.44 per hour, an increase of £1.02 or 9.8%.
 This is the largest increase since its introduction in 2016 and goes a little way towards helping all those low paid workers in such challenging times.
 Alongside this change there are also increases to the National Minimum Wage (NMW).

 What is the difference between the National Minimum Wage and National Living Wage?

-The National Living Wage is the minimum hourly rate you should pay any employee from the age of 23 and above.
-There are three further brackets of minimum hourly rates for employees based on age, and all four rates are outlined below.
+The National Living Wage is the minimum hourly rate you should pay any employee from the age of 21 and above.
+There are two further brackets of minimum hourly rates for employees based on age, and all three rates are outlined below.

 My nanny is paid an annual salary rather than hourly wage, does this still apply to me?